 When should I begin to convert the policy if a conversion is necessary?

-Selling a policy involves getting medical records, in-force illustrations, a life expectancy analysis, an offer and closing documents.
-Because the entire process can take 3 to 4 months, it’s best to get started no later than 4 to 6 months prior to the expiration of the conversion privilege.
-Each time you review your existing life insurance portfolio, it is wise to consider options.
+Selling a policy involves getting recent medical records, in-force illustrations, a life expectancy analysis, an offer and closing documents.
+Because the entire process can take 3 to 4 months, it’s best to convert no later than 4 to 6 months prior to the expiration of the conversion privilege.
+Each time you review your existing life insurance portfolio, it is wise to review conversion options.

 What are the alternatives to selling an unwanted policy?
 If your life insurance policy has market value to an investor, it may also have value to your heirs.
-Depending on the circumstances, there are methods to help heirs retain some portion of a policy.
-This allows heirs to share in a smaller portion of the proceeds at death, without paying further premiums.
+Depending on the circumstances, there are methods to help heirs retain portions of a policy, without paying further premiums.
 These alternatives are often overlooked, especially in rushed situations.

 Can I split my policy and sell part of it?